jwkcp/lambdagram/README.md

-> THIS LIBRARY NOT READY TO USE AT THE MOMENT.
-> THIS ALERT SIGN WILL BE REMOVED WHEN THIS READY TO USE

 # lambdagram

 lambdagram is the library to help who want to create telegram bot with [official telegram bot api](https://core.telegram.org/bots/api) using webhook on AWS lambda.